Plots

 FAQ

-What ecological benefits does a Tiny House on its own plot offer?
+What ecological benefits does a tiny house on its own plot offer?

 What options are there for sustainable water and wastewater management?

-Which materials are suitable for the ecological construction of a Tiny House?
+Which materials are suitable for the ecological construction of a tiny house?

-How can I promote biodiversity on my Tiny House plot?
+How can I promote biodiversity on my tiny house plot?

 Create a nature-friendly garden with native shrubs and trees, establish a wildflower meadow, and avoid sealed surfaces.
 Use permaculture for growing fruits and vegetables.

-Where can I find further information and support for my Tiny House project?
+Where can I find further information and support for my tiny house project?

 Subscribe to our newsletter

-Receive helpful tips and tricks for your mental health.
+Get helpful tips and tricks for your mental health.
 A newsletter from experts for you.

 Subscribe to our newsletter

-Receive helpful tips and tricks for your mental health.
+Get helpful tips and tricks for your mental health.
 A newsletter from experts for you.

 Subscribe to our newsletter

-Receive helpful tips and tricks for your mental health.
+Get helpful tips and tricks for your mental health.
 A newsletter from experts for you.

 Subscribe to our newsletter

-Receive helpful tips and tricks for your mental health.
+Get helpful tips and tricks for your mental health.
 A newsletter from experts for you.

 Discover more articles now